project-evolve-listserve/home/_questions/free_time.md

 <p>study systems thinking, organisational leadership, commissioning, post things on model.report, walking in the country</p> -----
 <p>Reading about all kinds of stuff (mostly life advice/hacks and tech products), play soccer, cycle, workout, learn new languages, watch QI (BBC).</p> -----
 <p>nan</p> -----
-<p>I read.
-I have knowledge FOMO (fear of missing out) and want to spend my time processing as much information as possible.

-I also like to hike and climb mountains, I don't know what it is about getting to the top of a mountain or killer view - but it's very satisfying. </p> -----
 <p>What is this "free time" you speak of?

 With Day Job and Parenting routines dominating my day from 6:30a until 10p, my remaining non-sleeping hours are a 4a-6:30a block.
 I use that to work on one of my side projects (now-abandoned dissertation, building a mentoring-learning application, game design, writing).
 Listserve Design Thinking will likely be slotted atop that list.</p> -----